El Hadji Diouf: Blackburn Rovers

-Diouf signed for Blackburn Rovers for a £2 million fee on 30 January 2009, signing a three-and-half-year deal after just six months at the Stadium of Light, rejoining former Bolton manager Sam Allardyce at the club.
+Diouf signed for Blackburn Rovers for a £2 million fee on 30 January 2009, signing a three-and-a-half-year deal after just six months at the Stadium of Light, rejoining former Bolton manager Sam Allardyce at the club.
 He was given the number 18 shirt and scored his first goal for the club against Fulham at Craven Cottage on 11 March 2009 in a 2–1 win.
 During the summer transfer window, Blackburn manager Sam Allardyce revealed that Diouf was acquired for £1 million.
 Diouf scored his first home goal for Rovers at Ewood Park in the club's 3–1 victory over Wolverhampton Wanderers on 12 September 2009.
 On 2 January 2010, he was sent off in a 3–1 defeat to Aston Villa in the third round of the FA Cup.
 On 21 March 2010, Diouf scored the equalising goal against Chelsea in a 1–1 draw at Ewood Park which opened up the 2010 title race.
 He started the next two Premier League games against Birmingham and Burnley; he then made his fortieth appearance for the club at Fratton Park playing against bottom-of-the-league side Portsmouth in a 0–0 draw on 3 April.
 By the end of the 2009–10 season, he had made 27 appearances, scoring three goals.

 On 20 August 2011, Blackburn manager Steve Kean confirmed that Diouf was not in his first-team plans, and that he expected him to leave before the end of the 2011–12 transfer window.
 On 31 August 2011, Blackburn terminated Diouf's contract by mutual consent.
 He had fallen out with manager Kean after returning late for pre-season training.